 I have used the Ārya Samāja’s homam procedure to perform a general fire-worship for Indra twice in the past, but I stumbled across Narasimha’s website some months ago and was truly struck by the beauty and clarity of his homam manuals.
 So I joined the vedic-wisdom group, and though I live in a small, poorly-ventilated apartment that forbids fire-worship, I had a few questions about homam and, specifically, using it to honour my Lord.

-So I sent a message to Narasimha, asking two questions.
+So I sent a message to the gentleman, asking two questions.
 The first was a simple answer: I asked if his manual could be adapted to serve Indra, and he answered that yes, that I could change the names in his Śiva manual to create a procedure for Indra homam.

 Of the second question, his answer is very helpful for me and for anyone else who is drawn to fire-worship.
 Because part of the benefit of performing homam is in strengthening and purifying one’s inner spiritual fire, it occurred to me: